 Your journey to Glacier National Park begins today as you board the Empire Builder from either Chicago or Seattle for a trip through the ruggedly beautiful West.
 Boarding in Chicago, you'll travel from the sparkling skylines of the Twin Cities through the wide-open North Dakota Plains and across the stunning Gassman Coulee Trestle before reaching Glacier National Park.
 Seattle travelers will enjoy a scenic ride through Washington's forests and Spokane Valley, eventually making their way through Idaho and into Montana, where they are met with breathtaking mountain views.
 Overnight train.

-After the museum, you'll transfer to East Glacier Lodge.
-Also built by the Great Northern Railway, the site of East Glacier Lodge was purchased from a tribe of the Blackfeet Nation, and when the hotel was opened hundreds of Blackfeet Indians gathered on the grounds in teepees for a celebration.
-The original timber is still in place and is thought to be around 900 years old.
-Aside from gazing at the mountain views from your room, you can enjoy the hotel’s restaurant, bar, and espresso stand, take a swim in the outdoor pool, play golf on the nine-hole course, or relax in the spa.
+After the museum, you'll continue to Glacier Park Lodge.
+Also built by the Great Northern Railway, the site of Glacier Park Lodge was purchased from a tribe of the Blackfeet Nation, and when the hotel was opened hundreds of Blackfeet Indians gathered on the grounds in teepees for a celebration.
+The original timber is still in place, and is thought to be around 900 years old.
+Aside from gazing over the mountain views from your room, you can enjoy the Lodge’s restaurant, bar, and espresso stand, take a swim in the outdoor pool, play golf on the nine-hole course, or relax in the spa.
 Overnight East Glacier Lodge.
 (B)

 Glacier's famous red buses are a fun and informative way to see everything the park has to offer, and today you'll get to take a ride and see for yourself.
 The vintage 1930s buses feature roll-back tops so you can take in and photograph the panoramic views of mountains and lakes with a Big Sky backdrop.
 A veteran park guide will lead your tour, sharing history and stories about the park along the way.
 Eventually, you'll arrive at Lake McDonald Lodge, a classic Swiss chalet style hotel on the shores of the park's largest lake.